ClaytonFarr/booster-testing-utilities/README.md

     - in new terminal run `boost deploy -e test`
     - in original terminal (where tests running), press `a` to re-run tests
   - when cancel process in original terminal, should nuke deployed test stack

-## Expected Behavior

-- calling `CommandOne` should -

-  - expect a single string argument of 'paramOne'
-  - transform 'paramOne' to uppercase
-  - transform 'paramOne' to excited (append '!!!')
-  - register `EventOne`
-    - with uppercase arg for 'attrOne'
-      - reduce uppercase arg into 'attrOne' of `EntityOne`
-        - project uppercase arg into 'attrOne' of `EntityOneReadModel`
-  - register `EventTwo`
-    - with excited arg for 'attrOne'
-    - with either 'deactivate' or undefined for 'attrTwo'
-      - reduce excited arg into 'attrOne' of `EntityTwo`
-      - reduce 'deactivate'|undefined into 'attrTwo' of `EntityTwo`
-      - reduce true|false into 'attrThree' of `EntityTwo`
-        - project excited arg into 'attrOne' of `EntityTwoReadModel`
-        - NOT project 'attrTwo' or 'attrThree' into `EntityTwoReadModel`
-      - call `EventHandlerOne`, which will
-        - transform excited arg to reverse
-        - register `EventThree`
-          - with excited+reverse arg for 'attrOne'
-            - reduce excited arg into 'attrTwo' of `EntityOne`
-              - project excited arg into 'attrTwo' of `EntityOneReadModel`

-- if call `CommandOne` with 'apple' value for 'paramOne'

-  - create 1 `EntityOne` item whose attributes should be
-    - attrOne: 'APPLE'
-    - attrTwo: '!!!elppa'
-  - create 1 `EntityOneReadModel` item whose attributes should be
-    - attrOne: 'APPLE'
-    - attrTwo: '!!!elppa'
-  - create 1 `EntityTwo` item whose attributes should be
-    - attrOne: 'apple!!!'
-    - attrTwo: undefined
-    - active: true
-  - create 1 `EntityTwoReadModel` item whose attributes should be
-    - attrOne: 'apple!!!'

-- if call `CommandOne` with 'leave' value for 'paramOne'

-  - create 1 `EntityOne` item whose attributes should be
-    - attrOne: 'LEAVE'
-    - attrTwo: '!!!evael'
-  - create 1 `EntityOneReadModel` item whose attributes should be
-    - attrOne: 'LEAVE'
-    - attrTwo: '!!!evael'
-  - create 1 `EntityTwo` item whose attributes should be
-    - attrOne: 'leave!!!'
-    - attrTwo: 'deactivate'
-    - active: false
-  - create 1 `EntityTwoReadModel` item whose attributes should be
-    - attrOne: 'leave!!!'